Tselale2002/Bright-Coffee-Shop-Sales-Analysis-/README.md

 The final result set was grouped by product details, store location, day/time, and date fields to prepare for analysis and visualization.

-The transformed data was then exported from Snowflake and saved as an Excel file.
+The transformed data was then downloaded from Snowflake and saved as an Excel file.

 **Data Analysis**